mikieet6/ukvi-complaints/apps/ukvi-complaints-prototype/views/content/en/refund-less-than.md

 ##Please wait to receive your refund

-Refunds take up to 3 months to process.
-Please wait to receive your refund.
+It can take up to 28 working days to receive a refund.
+Please wait.